olufemiayo/titanic-survival/README.md

 🚢  **Titanic Survival Prediction API**

-📌 Project Overview
+📌 **Project Overview**

-This project demonstrates how to:

-Clean and preprocess real-world tabular data

-Handle missing values, skewness, and outliers

-Encode categorical and ordinal variables correctly

-Train and evaluate a classification model

-Package the full preprocessing + model pipeline

-Serve predictions through a REST API using FastAPI

-Test the API using Swagger UI, PowerShell, and curl

-Containerize the application with Docker
+This is an end-to-end machine learning classification project where I trained a model to predict Titanic survival and deployed it as a FastAPI REST API

 🧠 Machine Learning Details